 Are you being accused of committing bank fraud in Dallas, TX?
-Reach out to a Dallas bank fraud attorney at Crain Brogdon Rogers, L.L.P. to begin building a defense against the conviction of a bank fraud crime.
+Reach out to a Dallas bank fraud attorney at Dallas from Chris Lewis & Associates, P.C. to begin building a defense against the conviction of a bank fraud crime.

 Bank fraud is when someone tries to obtain money from a banking institution through fraudulent or deceptive means.
 For example, if you forge a check in order to obtain money, you are committing a form of bank fraud.
 There are many different forms of bank fraud, and each type may be prosecuted differently, depending on the circumstances.